MCamp859/hello-world/quantization-aware-training-and-inference.md

 The workflow executes as follows:

-1. The Pipeline triggers Quantization Aware Training of a Natural Language Processing (NLP) model from Hugging Face.
+1. The Pipeline triggers Quantization-Aware Training of a Natural Language Processing (NLP) model from Hugging Face.
 The output of this container is the INT8 optimized model stored on a local/cloud storage.
 2. Once the model is generated, then inference applications can be deployed with